Carlos Hermosillo Arteaga: Election as federal deputy

-In 2015, Hermosillo Arteaga received the PRI nomination for federal deputy to run in Chihuahua's ninth federal electoral district, including Parral.
+In the 2015 mid-term elections, Hermosillo Arteaga received the PRI nomination for federal deputy to run in Chihuahua's ninth federal electoral district, which includes Parral.
 He won the election and served on three commissions: Cooperative Development and Social Economy, Communications, and Ranching.

 Death

 Hermosillo Arteaga died on 20 March 2017 in a car accident on the highway between Parral and Chihuahua.
 A trailer blew a tire and collided against the pickup truck he was driving, causing him to lose control and be flung out the windshield.
 A piece of the rim of the blown tire became lodged in his body.
 Though he was able to pull the truck off the road and avoid further problems, he died hours later at the general hospital of Parral.
 At the time of his death, he had four children between the ages of 8 and 14.